 The Electronic viewfinder is the same gorgeous, gridless 800 x 600 design (1.44 million dots), but Panasonic has improved the design to minimize the color ghosts we've seen in the past.
 It's hard to notice a difference between the Panasonic G3 and the GH2 we also have in-house, with the GH2 actually looking a little better.

 The Panasonic G3's LCD is the same 460,000-dot display of its predecessor, and is a touchscreen design.
 The Panasonic G3 leans on the touchscreen for many controls, but most menu navigation and setting selections can also be done with the four-way navigator as well.
 In our prerelease model, the Panasonic G3's touchscreen was a little finicky, not always obeying common gestures like swipe in Playback mode, often not registering direct touches on onscreen buttons.

-More on this and other handling discussion in the Shooter's Report below.
+More on this and other handling discussion in the Field Test below.

 Panasonic G3 Technical Features